BEWetzel/Web-Portfolio/README.md

 # Code-Portfolio
-Here is a Repository of Examples of my programming work
+Here is a repository of Examples of my programming work